umd-lhcb/ut-hw-doc/docs/checklists/checklists.md

 Do a brief visual scan of the visible side of the board for cracked components or torn pads

+Check that the jumpers on J22 are in the correct position (3-5, 4-6)

 ![LVR_inspect](lvr_inspect.jpg)

 ## Backplane